microsoft/vscode-react-native/README.md

 ![Element inspector usage](resources/images/element-inspector-usage.gif)

 Using the `Run Element Inspector` Command Palette command you can launch DevTools in the extension.
 Inspector will enter a special collapsed mode, and use the DevTools as primary UI.
-In this mode, clicking on something in the simulator will bring up the relevant components in the DevTools:
+In this mode, clicking on something in the emulator will bring up the relevant components in the DevTools:

 ![Element inspector usage](resources/images/element-inspector-with-ui.png)